Get ready. Get set. And post your collab on Afluencer.

 Mid-tier influencers (100,000-500,000 followers).
 These influencers have more experience up their sleeve – from their content creation capabilities to their brand collaboration portfolio.
 Whatever their niche, they have a strong and growing audience around it.
 Mid-tier influencers give brands an opportunity to reach large audiences, thus making them an affordable alternative to macro-influencers.

 Macro-influencers (500,000-1M followers).
 Want to reach larger audiences?
 Then collaborate with macro-influencers.
-These influencers have established content creation capabilities, professional collaboration skills, and have developed a reputation in the industry.
+These influencers have established content creation capabilities, and professional collaboration skills, and have developed a reputation in the industry.
 These influencers are in demand and you’ll more than likely need to offer competitive perks to collaborate with them.

 Mega-influencers (1M+ followers).
 Determined to get your brand in front of as many people as possible?
 Then you need to go big with mega-influencers.
 Their potential reach is millions and these influencers come with the most expensive rate cards.
 They’re popular, may even be celebrities, and are very selective with the brands they choose to work with.